-Time to Talk Day is the perfect opportunity to get as many young people talking about mental health as possible.
-Schools, colleges, universities, and youth groups are the ideal place to open up conversations and share the importance of listening.
+Time to Talk Day is the perfect opportunity to get as many people talking about mental health as possible.
+Colleges, universities and other education settings are the ideal place to open up conversations and share the importance of listening.

-- Time to Talk Day 2025 is on Thursday 6 February. - More adults and young people are struggling with their mental health than ever before, which is why talking about mental health is so important. - Time to Talk Day is a chance for all of us to talk about mental health, to listen, to change lives. - Take the time to have a conversation about mental health for Time to Talk Day.
+- Time to Talk Day 2025 is on Thursday 6 February. - More people are struggling with their mental health than ever before, which is why talking about mental health is so important. - Time to Talk Day is a chance for all of us to talk about mental health, to listen, to change lives. - Take the time to have a conversation about mental health for Time to Talk Day.